-Initiated in 2014 the ENP will become a legal planning document alongside the South

-Worcestershire Development Plan should it pass successfully through the various stages of the process.
-It is a community led project, designed to control the future development of the village whilst taking into account the associated social, economic and environmental issues relating to it.
+Initiated in 2014 the ENP was adopted in February 2020 and is a legal planning document alongside the South Worcestershire Development Plan.
+It was a community led project, designed to control future development of the village whilst taking into account the associated social, economic and environmental issues relating to it.